 Pliers or a Multi Tool – These can be great for targeting specific or very stubborn burrs that you may be trying to remove from your clothing.
 This is not very practical when you have a large quantity.

-Fine Toothed Comb – Fine toothed combs also work well in a pinch to remove burrs from clothing, in my grooming kit when I am out for a multi day hike I often carry a small half comb that I have used in the past.
+Fine Tooth Comb – Fine tooth combs also work well in a pinch when working with removal from clothing, in my grooming kit when I am out for a multi day hike I often carry a small half comb that I have used in the past.

 AMV Burz-Off Bur Removal Tool – This is an actual tool that is a stone looking item that is specially made to remove burrs from clothing.
 It is available on Amazon.com, works well for removing burrs and is incredibly easy to use.